Sharon Wilharm Bible storyteller

 The first thing I noticed as soon as I unpacked it was the beautiful cover.
 It’s yellow leathertouch, which means it’s soft to the touch, and well crafted.
 The website lists the color as marigold, and it truly does make me think of a flowerbed of marigolds.

 This Bible has the most extensive table of contents and detailed listing of features that I’ve ever seen in a Bible.
 Literally, eleven pages to help you find all the commentary, articles, character profiles, word studies, quotes, charts, and maps tucked inside the pages of scripture.
-They even have an alphabetical listing of the books of the Bible, which I’ve always thought would be useful to anyone who didn’t grow up doing Bible drills and memorizing the books of the Bible in order.

 The major Bible women are all featured with character profiles that give a nice summary of their lives.
 This makes it easy to quickly find the women and get an overview of them.